-- any matters have been reported in the public interest under Section 24 of the Local Audit and Accountability Act 2014 in the course of, or at the conclusion of, the audit; - any recommendations have been made under Section 24 of the Local Audit and Accountability Act 2014; - an application has been made to the court for a declaration that an item of account is contrary to
+- we issue a report in the public interest under section 24 of the Local Audit and Accountability Act 2014 in the course of, or at the conclusion of the audit; or - we make a written recommendation to the Authority under section 24 of the Local Audit and Accountability Act 2014 in the course of, or at the conclusion of the audit; or - we make an application to the court for a declaration that an item of account is contrary to law under Section 28 of the Local Audit and Accountability Act 2014 in the course of, or at the conclusion of the audit; or; - we issue an advisory notice under Section 29 of the Local Audit and Accountability Act 2014 in the course of, or at the conclusion of the audit; or

-- law under Section 28 of the Local Audit and Accountability Act 2014; - an advisory notice has been issued under Section 29 of the Local Audit and Accountability Act 2014; - an application for judicial review has been made under Section 31 of the Local Audit and Accountability Act 2014.
+• we make an application for judicial review under Section 31 of the Local Audit and Accountability Act 2014, in the course of, or at the conclusion of the audit.

-We have nothing to report in these respects.
+We have nothing to report in respect of the above matters.